near/stakewars-iii/challenges/challenge5_submission.md

 ![img](./images/webtropia_vps_options_1.png) ![img](./images/webtropia_vps_options_2.png)

-> This VPS has only 200GB SSD but you can always expand storage in [Webtropia's User Portal](https://zkm.webtropia.com/s/vserver/overview)
+> This VPS has only 200GB SSD but you can always expand storage in [Webtropia's User Portal](https://zkm.webtropia.com/s/vserver/overview).

 You can also choose from several operating system options:

 ![img](./images/webtropia_vps_options_3.png)

-> I'd recommend Ubuntu 18.04/20.04 or Debian 10/11 distributions
+> I'd recommend Ubuntu 18.04/20.04 or Debian 10/11 distributions.

 Once operating system is installed make sure the server is good for StakeWars and run this command in console: